 A team of full and part time staff located throughout cotton producing regions support growers at the local level on a range of issues and activities, act as a referral service and assist them to excel at cotton production.

 The myBMP program is led by Cotton Australia, and is a practical on-farm management tool that allows growers to be efficient and sustainable.
-A cross-industry BMP Office is located in Narrabri NSW to support growers in its development and implementation on farm.
+A cross-industry BMP Office is located in Toowoomba to support growers in its development and implementation on farm.

 Promotion and Education